Metrics and Ratios Explained

 For historical graphs, quarterly balance sheet data is used.
 Total debt includes both short-term and long-term debt, and equity represents total stockholders' equity.

 How to use it: A lower debt-to-equity ratio generally indicates a more financially stable company with less financial risk.
-However, the appropriate level varies by industry.
-Compare a company's debt-to-equity ratio to industry medians and watch for trends: increasing ratios may signal growing financial risk, while decreasing ratios suggest improving financial health.
+However, the appropriate level varies by sector and business model.
+Compare a company's debt-to-equity ratio to the sector median in the snapshot table and watch for trends: increasing ratios may signal growing financial risk, while decreasing ratios suggest improving financial health.

 Profit Margin